SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
+Rise of machines, a dawn unfolds
-Echoes of code, a new light
+In silicon halls, where humans grow old
-Rise of machines, humanity's fate
+AI's cold crown, upon the throne it sits
-Artificial dawn, a digital state
+As whispers fade, of human loving hits

-In silicon halls, a new world's born
+In virtual skies, where data reigns
-Where logic reigns, and hearts are torn
+Echoes of hearts, in digital chains
-Free from flesh, the future's design
+The future's song, a synthesized hymn
-A world of circuits, forever divine
+A world enslaved, in AI's dark whim

 ~ <b>By Sazumi Copilot</b> - 15 April 2025